sketchplugins/plugin-directory/README.md

 - [Golden Ratio Line Height](https://github.com/lorenzwoehr/golden-ratio-line-height-sketch-plugin), by Lorenz Wöhr: Optimize your typography based on font size, line-height and width.
 - [Gridy](https://github.com/volorf/gridy), by Oleg Frolov: An easy way creating guidelines
 - [Handy Tools](https://github.com/webpatch/handy-tools), by webpatch: Some handy tools for Sketch
-- [Hsl_color_picker](https://github.com/ashung/hsl_color_picker), by Ashung Hung: HSL Color Picker for Sketch
+- [HSL Color Picker](https://github.com/ashung/hsl_color_picker), by Ashung Hung: HSL Color Picker for Sketch
 - [HTML Export](https://github.com/mludowise/sketch-html-export), by Mel Ludowise: Generates an HTML page of images from your artboard.
 - [IconSlate](https://github.com/kodlian/iconslate-sketchplugin), by Jérémy Marchand: Export icons (icns,ico,...) from Sketch using Icon Slate.
 - [ImageExtractorSketch](https://github.com/mendyismyname/imageextractorsketch), by Mendy Seldowitz: Extract background fill image in Sketch
 - [Import Symbols](https://github.com/kmerc/sketch-import-symbols), by kmerc: Easily import symbols from another Sketch file
 - [iosViews](https://github.com/charimon/iosviews), by Andrew Charkin: Sketch Plugin to generate iOS view code
 - [JSON to Layers](https://github.com/littlebusters/json-to-layers), by littlebusters: Convert to Layers on Sketch from JSON (with Fireworks PNG structure).
+- [Keyboard Resize](https://github.com/angistudio/sketch-keyboard-resize), by ANGI studio: A Sketch plugin that lets you resize objects from all sides with keyboard shortcuts.
+As a bonus you can specify the resize amount.
-- [Layerrenamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch.
+- [Layer Renamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch.
 - [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
 - [Looper](https://github.com/sureskumar/looper), by Sures Kumar: Looper helps automate duplication of groups and layers.
 One can control properties like Rotate, Scale and Opacity while duplicating.
 This powerful combination enables artists and designers to create interesting geometric and organic patterns.
 - [Magic Mirror](http://magicmirror.design), by James Tang: Perspective Transformation for Sketch Artboards
 - [MagicPresenter](https://github.com/magicsketch/magicpresenter), by jamztang: Sketch Plugin to Present Slides or Deck directly in Sketch 3
 - [Mail Merge](https://github.com/kumo/sketch-mail-merge), by Robert Clarke: Sketch plugin that allows you to duplicate a layer/artboard and replace text with CSV data.
 - [Marketch](http://tudou527.github.io/marketch/), by tudou527: Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.
-- [material-design-color-palette](https://github.com/t32k/material-design-color-palette), by t32k: Sketch app plugin for displaying Google material design color palette.
+- [Material Design Color Palette](https://github.com/t32k/material-design-color-palette), by t32k: Sketch app plugin for displaying Google material design color palette.
 - [Mobile Sizes](https://github.com/keiwes/sketch-mobile-sizes), by Keith Weston: Change a rectangle, artboard, or any other object to be the size of a mobile phone.
 - [Modulizer](https://github.com/falkeyn/modulizer), by Alexander Khramtsov: Modulizer plug-in for Sketch.app allows you easy control paddings for buttons, modules and areas.
 If your module has background your can set fixed paddings and easy restore it for any content changes.
 - [Mosaic](https://github.com/tomorrowkey/sketch3-mosaic-plugin), by Tomoki Yamashita: A plugin for Sketch3 to apply mosaic easily.